-The Signing Service MUST ensure that a Subscriber's private key is generated, stored, and used in a secure environment that has controls to prevent theft or misuse.
+The Signing Service MUST ensure that a Subscriber's private_Private key-Key is generated, stored, and used in a secure environment that has controls to prevent theft or misuse.
 A Signing Service MUST enforce multi-factor authentication to access and authorize Code Signing and obtain a representation from the Subscriber that they will securely store the tokens required for multi-factor access.
 A system used to host a Signing Service MUST NOT be used for web browsing.
 The Signing Service MUST run a regularly updated antivirus solution to scan the service for possible virus infection.
 The Signing Service MUST comply with the Network Security Guidelines as a "Delegated Third Party".

-For EV Code Signing Certificates, Signing Services shall protect private keys in a FIPS 140-2 level 2, Common Criteria EAL 4+, or equivalent crypto module.
+For EV-Code Signing Certificates, Signing Services shall protect private Private keys Keys in a hHardware eCrypto mModule conforming to at least FIPS 140-2 level 2, or Common Criteria EAL

+4+, or equivalent crypto module.
 After 2021-06-01, the same protection requirements SHALL apply to Non EV Code Signing Certificates.